osmcode/pyosmium/README.md

     mkdocs serve

-For building the man pages for the tools run:
+Pregenerated man pages for the tools are available in `docs/man`.
+For rebuilding the man pages run:

     cd docs
     make man

-The man pages can be found in docs/man.

 ## Bugs and Questions